MicrosoftDocs/VBA-Docs/outlook/How-to/Items-Folders-and-Stores/import-appointment-xml-data-into-outlook-appointment-objects-outlook.md

                     "The input string is not valid XML data or the specified file doesn't exist."); }

-            // Select all appointment nodes under the root appointements node.
+            // Select all appointment nodes under the root appointments node.
             XmlNodeList appointmentNodes = xmlDoc.SelectNodes("appointments/appointment");
             foreach (XmlNode appointmentNode in appointmentNodes)
             {